 Holy Petunias, Amy!!!
 This unbelievable planter box was built from pallets by Amy over at HerToolBelt.
 I am SO impressed with how well they grew!
 Amy has instructions on her blog, how to build the box and keep the plants moist so they actually grow this well.
 I would follow them exactly 😀

-and for all you apartment dwelling flower lovers, there’s hope!a My all time favorite vertical pallet garden was created by Fern over at Life On The Balcony Her use of color in this stunning little garden is fabulous.
+For all you apartment dwelling flower lovers, there’s hope!
+Vertical gardens are awesome for apartments.
+Space saving, full of plants and just lovely.
+My all time favorite vertical pallet garden was created by Fern over at Life On The Balcony (sadly her site is gone) Her use of color in this stunning little garden is fabulous.
 She really has an eye.